hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/hreliabletopic.md

 * `PublishAsync(message)` publishes a message

 The `HReliableTopic` structure exposes events in a way similar to `HTopic`, but with some additions.
 When a subscription is made to a `HReliableTopic`, a listener is spawn in a seperated thread.
 The listener keeps listen the messages from backed `HRingBuffer`, and trigers the `Message` event.
-Each subscription runs on a seperated thread at parallel.
-Please, avoid unncessary subscriptions.

-One of the additions is `Disposed` event.
-It is triggered when the subscribtion is disposed by disposing the `HReliableTopic` or `await rTopic.UnsubscribeAsync(subscriptionId)` called or subscription is not loss tolerant or provided `shouldTerminate` function returns true.

-On top of events, the listener can be configured via `ReliableTopicEventHandlerOptions` and a function `Func<Exception,bool>` which can be terminate the listener according to decision made by provided function.
+One of the additions is `Terminated` event.
+It is triggered when the subscribtion is disposed by disposing the `HReliableTopic` or `await rTopic.UnsubscribeAsync(subscriptionId)` called or subscription is not loss tolerant or provided `Exception` event sets `args.Cancel` true.
+On top of events, the listener can be configured via `ReliableTopicEventHandlerOptions`.